WorkCover Tasmania Board's Policy of the Return of Financial Undertakings – Bank Guarantees

 - there has been no new claim reporting activity for seven years

 - there is no identified latent claim exposure, and

 - the actuarial valuation estimates zero claims liability.

-To apply for the return of your organisation's financial undertaking, please forward a written statement and supporting documentation that demonstrates compliance with the policy to:
+To apply for the return of your organisation's financial undertaking, please forward a written statement and supporting documentation to:

 The WorkCover Tasmania Board